Rocket engine nozzle

 A rocket engine nozzle is a propelling nozzle (usually of the de Laval type) used in a rocket engine to expand and accelerate combustion products to high supersonic velocities.

 Simply: propellants pressurized by either pumps or high pressure ullage gas to anywhere between two and several hundred atmospheres are injected into a combustion chamber to burn, and the combustion chamber leads into a nozzle which converts the energy contained in high pressure, high temperature combustion products into kinetic energy by accelerating the gas to high velocity and near-ambient pressure.

-The typical high level goal in nozzle design is to maximize its thrust coefficient $C_F$, which acts as a strong multiplier to the exhaust velocity inherent to the combustion chamber alone (it's characteristic velocity $c^*$, which is independent of nozzle design).
+The typical high level goal in nozzle design is to maximize its thrust coefficient $C_F$, which acts as a strong multiplier to the exhaust velocity inherent to the combustion chamber alone (its characteristic velocity c^{*}, which is independent of nozzle design).

 History

 Simple bell-shaped nozzles were developed in the 1500s.
 The de Laval nozzle was originally developed in the 19th century by Gustaf de Laval for use in steam turbines.
 It was first used in an early rocket engine developed by Robert Goddard, one of the fathers of modern rocketry.
 It has since been used in almost all rocket engines, including Walter Thiel's implementation, which made possible Germany's V-2 rocket.